Our free advice toolkit will revolutionise the way you imagine the design of your Brochure, Leaflet or Business card.

 Add an incentive for your customers like “Scan Now for free cup of coffee” to get them intrigued and motivated to scan your Code.

-Test all your QR Codes all the time.
+We test all your QR Codes all the time.

 At the very least, use various scanning apps to ensure that your Code is readable.